harry-gibson/dl_image_segmentation/README.md

 # dl_image_segmentation

-Contains code for retrieving and preparing data for running image segmentation deep learning models.
+Contains code for retrieving and preparing data for running image segmentation deep learning models, with a focus on the Descartes Labs API.

 Repository consists of a python package [dl_segmentation_utils](./dl_segmentation_utils/), and three Jupyter notebooks  demonstrating use of the package functionality, as described below: